corrosion-rs/corrosion/README.md

 - `Rust_CARGO_TARGET:STRING` - The default target triple to build for.
 Alter for cross-compiling.
 Default: On Visual Studio Generator, the matching triple for `CMAKE_VS_PLATFORM_NAME`.
 Otherwise, the default target triple reported by `${Rust_COMPILER} --version --verbose`.
-TODO: Rename to CORROSION_NATIVE_TOOLING (inverse logic) and add warning if CORROSION_EXPERIMENTAL_PARSER is used anywhere.
-The option is not part of any release, so it is fine to change the name without adding it to release notes, but users should be notified.
-- `CORROSION_EXPERIMENTAL_PARSER:BOOL` - Use CMake to parse cargo metadata.
-This option requires CMake 3.19 and removes the dependency on native tooling and makes the subdirectory method as fast as the install method.
+- `CORROSION_NATIVE_TOOLING:BOOL` - Use a native tool (written in Rust) as part of Corrosion.
+This option increases the configure-time significantly unless Corrosion is installed.
-  Default: `ON` if CMake >= 3.19.0.
-Forced `OFF` for CMake < 3.19.
+  Default: `OFF` if CMake >= 3.19.0.
+Forced `ON` for CMake < 3.19.

 #### Developer/Maintainer Options
 These options are not used in the course of normal Corrosion usage, but are used to configure how